Museum of Contemporary Art Australia: 2020–present: Pandemic and leadership changes

 Those increased attendance numbers did not last.
 The severe bushfires that began in summer 2019 had the effect of depressing tourism in New South Wales, and just as the fires were finally being extinguished the COVID-19 pandemic began.
 The Australian government limited all non-essential indoor gatherings to a hundred people, including staff; the MCA complied with the order by severely limiting attendance.

 By May all galleries and museums in the country were closed indefinitely.
-In the absence of foot traffic, McGregor estimated, 40 per cent of the museum's funding was lost instantly, which she said made "our much-lauded funding mix" problematic, as the MCA relies on government support for only a quarter of its budget, unlike other institutions for which it constitutes the majority of funding.
-The museum relied at first on its donor base, which McGregor said was very willing to let it use the money they had contributed with other purposes in mind for the more basic purpose of keeping the museum running.
+In the absence of foot traffic, Macgregor estimated, 40 per cent of the museum's funding was lost instantly, which she said made "our much-lauded funding mix" problematic, as the MCA relies on government support for only a quarter of its budget, unlike other institutions for which it constitutes the majority of funding.
+The museum relied at first on its donor base, which Macgregor said was very willing to let it use the money they had contributed with other purposes in mind for the more basic purpose of keeping the museum running.
 Because of that reliance on private funding, later the MCA was able to tap the government JobKeeper program to keep staff on the payroll, which helped it avoid some "truly horrible" scenarios such as the voluntary administration that Carriageworks, elsewhere in Sydney, had been forced into by then as the pandemic dried up its revenue stream, or laying off 30 per cent of its staff.
 The MCA established digital online programs to keep the public engaged.
 When Macgregor learned that many of the children at schools in West Sydney the museum had been doing outreach to did not have Internet access at home, she reached out to The Daily Telegraph, and the museum staff wound up producing the creative activities section for the paper's Hibernate supplement for the duration of the lockdowns.
 In June the museum was able to reopen at least for visits to the exhibit halls by individuals or small groups and stay open through October.